espnet/espnet/doc/espnet2_tutorial.md

         source path.sh
         python
         ```
     - `cmd.sh` is used for specifying the backend of the job scheduler.
-If you don't have such a system in your machine environment, you don't need to change anything about this file.
+If you don't have such a system in your local machine environment, you don't need to change anything about this file.
 See [Using Job scheduling system](./parallelization.md)

 1. Run `run.sh`